Double Bass and Bass Guitar

 For bassists and music lovers

 Welcome!
-Let me first introduce myself: my name is Philip Baumgarten and I play double bass and bass guitar.
+Let me first introduce myself: my name is Philip Baumgarten and I heve been playing the double bass and bass guitar for a long time.
 I play jazz and genres akin to jazz.
 If you are interested in my music, please go to the Baumgarten bands page.
+I added information about three of my bands to this site.

 I have had the help of Jurgen Preyer, who made the top of the bass thinner.
 He scraped off an enormous sack full of wood chips!
 That made the sound much more direct and full.
 It still is a heavy bass, but it is lighter than it was and that is very important for someone who’s back is not very strong, like me.